Status: Critically endangered

 Estimated numbers left in wild: 50 to 250

-Location: Central India, particularly the Melghat reserve in the Narmada River Valley, appears to be the place most likely to support the forest owlet.
-There are several small populations scattered through this area, but isolated from one another.
+Central India, particularly the Melghat reserve in the Narmada River Valley, appears to be the place most likely to support the forest owlet.
+There are several small populations scattered through this area but isolated from one another.

 By choice, this owlet prefers to inhabit drier forest areas, especially those with plenty of grass and brush in the under-story.
 However, due to human pressures, the forest owlet will live in wetter forests if its preferred habitat is unavailable.

-Do you know of or are you a part of an organisation that work to conserve the Forest Owlet, then please contact us to have it featured on Our Endangered World.
+Do you know of or are you a part of an organization that works to conserve the Forest Owlet, then please contact us to have it featured on Our Endangered World.